harness/developer-hub/docs/service-reliability-management/manage-slo/reset-error-budget.md

    The **Reset Error Budget** option is available only for SLOs with the time period type configured as **Calendar**.
    :::

-   The Reset Error Budget dialog appears.
+   The **Reset Error Budget** dialog appears.
 It displays the total error budget and the remaining error budget values.
-You can also review the reset history by expanding the **Previous Error Budget reset history** section.
+Expand the **Previous Error Budget reset history** section to review the reset history.

    <docimage path={require('./static/reset-error-budget.png')} />